II-Spirit-II/Flow/README.md

 ## 🌐 Access

 The application will be launched inside a Docker container.
-You can access it in your web browser at http://localhost.
+You can access it in your web browser at https://your-ip

-🚀 (In progress) I am currently working on an HTTPS version of the project.